KennethWang1221/Leetcode/README.txt

-This is Leetcode repo master branch.
+This is Leetcode repo practice branch.